Check Point Software Completes Acquisition Of Perimeter 81

+Accelerating the adoption of secure access across remote users, sites, and cloud with the industry ́s fastest and most secure SASE solution.

-SAN CARLOS, Calif., Sept.
-13, 2023 (GLOBE NEWSWIRE) -- Check Point® Software Technologies Ltd. (NASDAQ: CHKP), a leading provider of cyber security solutions globally, today announced the completion of its acquisition of Perimeter 81, a pioneering Security Service Edge (SSE) company, with a team of over 200 employees that serves more than 3,000 customers worldwide.
+DUBAI, UAE– Check Point® Software Technologies Ltd. (NASDAQ: CHKP), a leading provider of cyber security solutions globally, announced the completion of its acquisition of Perimeter 81, a pioneering Security Service Edge (SSE) company, with a team of over 200 employees that serves more than 3,000 customers worldwide.
 As hybrid work and cloud migration continue to be the norm, this acquisition reinforces Check Point's dedication to ensuring fast and secure access for remote users, sites, datacenters, and the internet.

 Fast and secure Inteaccess for remote users and branch offices Cloud delivery with on-device network protection; avoiding latency, complexity and privacy concerns Zero-Trust with full mesh connectivity among users, branches and applications Simple and fast one hour deployment Intuitive administration that reduces day-to-day overhead